marekz/marekz/README.md

 I have been working for an external company for several years, and after hours I develop my own ideas

 #### 🌱 Privately,
-I am working on building a mobile application based on expo, express.js, mongoDB and Symfony.
+I am working on building a mobile application based on:
+- expo (mobile app)
+- express.js (backend)
+- mongoDB and MariaDB
+- and Symfony 7^ (SevenUp :)).

 #### ⚒️ My tech stack is:
 - PHP and Symfony